davcwikla/LDAP-Signing-Checker/README.md

 # LDAP-Signing-Checker
 In short, this script is used for verifying if LDAP signing is enabled on a given LDAP server by connecting to the server with specified credentials, searching for specific configuration entries, and analyzing those entries to identify the status of LDAP signing.

-Script is in Polish language cuz I do this for my and my team reason only.
-I share this additionaly

 Usage:

 sudo chmod +x ldapsigningchecker.py (optional)